Islamham/IoT-Smart-Surveillance-Robot/README.md

 - Migration to React: Initially began with HTML but transitioned to React, altering our approach to server hosting and port assignment.
 Found a solution by directly writing the port number to the JSON package file.

 - URL Redirection: Struggled with linking React.js files and thought of using Node.js for redirection.
 Initially used localhost for redirection.
-Overcame this challenge by leveraging react-router, transitioning fully to a React-based website.
+Overcame this challenge by leveraging react-router, transitioning almost fully to a React-based website.

 - Server Memory Reduction: React.js's significant memory usage reduced available server space.
 Tried clearing the cache and inadvertently removed critical bin files, causing errors.
 Resolved by restoring the files and executing clean and update commands on Linux.